ebceran/Investment-Analysis/README.md

-# Emine’s Strategic Investment Analysis 🧠📊
+# Emine's Strategic Investment Analysis

 This project includes a financial analysis of 6 global companies using key metrics: